 — NYC Mayor's Office (@NYCMayorsOffice) April 4, 2022

 The tweet is a somewhat cryptic response to the current controversy over Florida’s Parental Rights in Education Act.
-The legislation places limits on what teachers can inform children of in the classroom in relation to sexual relationships.
-Liberal critics have called it the “Don’t Say Gay” bill in an attempt to suggest it prevents teachers from informing children about homosexuality.
+The legislation places limits on what teachers can inform children of in the classroom in relation to adult relationships.
+Liberal critics have called it the “Don’t Say Gay” bill in an attempt to suggest it prevents teachers from informing children about gays.
 Opponents to Adams’ response fear the attitude could open doors to educators teaching children whatever they want.

 Copyright 2022, RepublicanJournal.org